fluencelabs/gitbook-docs/fluence-js/4_run_in_browser-1.md

 - `avm.wasm` is the execution file of AquaVM.
 The file is located in `@fluencelabs/avm` package
 - `runnerScript.web.js` is the web worker script responsible for running AVM in background.
 The file is located in `@fluencelabs/avm-runner-background` package

 Fluence JS provides a utility script named `copy-avm-public` which locates described above files and copies them into the specified directory.
 For example if static files are served from the `public` directory you can run `copy-avm-public public` to copy files needed to run Fluence.
-It is recommended to put the names into `.gitignore` and run the script on every build to prevent possible inconsistencies with file versions.
+It is recommended to put their names into `.gitignore` and run the script on every build to prevent possible inconsistencies with file versions.
 This can be done using npm's `postinstall` script:

 ```
   ...